mbychkovskiy/anfisa/README.md

 6. Download [sample whole genome dataset](https://forome-dataset-public.s3.us-south.cloud-object-storage.appdomain.cloud/pgp3140_wgs_nist-v4.2.tar.gz)
 and [ingest it](#ingesting-demo-whole-genome).
 Will require around 4 hours

+***
 #### Installing without Docker

+First, the script will ask for an installation directory.
+By default it would install in the same directory where you have cloned the code, but you can change it to any other directory.
+Once installation directory is confirmed, the script will configure Anfisa for your local system.

+When the script has finished, it will display the command to start Anfisa server.

+When the system is running you can access the web interface by the url: http://localhost:8190/dir

+The port is configurable in your configuration file.
+Configuration file is located in the selected working directory with the name
+> anfisa_hostname.json

-1. Ensure that the following packages are installed on your system:
+Ensure that the following packages are installed on your system:
    * curl
    * zip
    * unzip
    * python3-dev
    * python3-pip
    * python3-venv
    * MongoDB

    For example, on Ubuntu, the following command can be used:

        sudo apt update && sudo apt install zip unzip python3-dev python3-pip python3-venv curl